angulartist/hashtagsbattle/express/README.md

 * [PROD trigger configuration p1](https://i.imgur.com/t0giFvP.png)
 * [PROD trigger configuration p2](https://i.imgur.com/Zkg9niX.png)

-- Create a new PROD trigger and specify the **Cloud build** configuration
+- Create a new STAGING trigger and specify the **Cloud build** configuration

 > Note: If you have any substitution variables such as _VID, add them.